Roasted Tomatoes with Whipped Feta

 - Juice of ½ lemon

-- Herbs of choice for garnish (I like mint or basil)
+- Fresh herbs of your choice for garnish (I like mint or basil)

 - Maldon salt